qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

 Here, we make several assumptions:

-1. The user is able to transpile any Qibo circuit to fit IQM Garnet's qubit topology.
+1. The user is able to transpile any Qibo circuit to IQM Garnet's native gates and to fit IQM Garnet's qubit topology.

 2. The optimal angles for the single QAOA layer are known.